Facts About Back Pain

 The plan consists of three elements:

-2 hours of Myofascial Release & Physical Therapy Treatment
+2 hours of Myofascial Release & Postural Therapy Treatment

 2 hours of Gym Mobility & Movement Training